History of hurling

-The history of hurling is long and often unclear, stretching back over three millennia.
+Hurling has a long, but often unclear history, stretching back over three millennia.
 References to stick-and-ball games are found in Irish mythology.
 The game is thought to be related to the games of shinty that is played primarily in Scotland, cammag on the Isle of Man and bandy that was played formerly in England and Wales.
-There is evidence that in ancient times it was also played in Iceland, old sagas "suggesting that it was something that was brought from the Gælic area to Iceland".
+There is evidence that in ancient times a similar game called Knattleikr was also played in Iceland, with the Icelandic sagas, "suggesting that it was something that was brought from the Gælic area to Iceland".

 Prehistoric and early historic Ireland

-Hurling is older than recorded history.
-It is thought to predate the arrival of the Celts.
-It has been a distinct Irish pastime for at least 3000 years.
-The earliest written references to the sport in Brehon law date from the fifth century.
+Hurling is believed by some to be older than recorded history, and to predate the arrival of the Celts.
+Irish mythological texts date hurling to at least 1272 BC at Cath Maige Tuired, though the earliest archeological evidence dates hurley balls to the latter half of the 12th century The earliest written references to the sport in Brehon law date from the fifth century.

 The tale of the Táin Bó Cuailgne (drawing on earlier legends) describes the hero Cúchulainn playing hurling at Emain Macha.
 Similar tales are told about Fionn Mac Cumhail and the Fianna, his legendary warrior band.

 Meallbreatha describes punishments for injuring a player in several games, most of which resemble hurling.

 The Seanchás Mór commentaries on the Brehon Law state that the son of a rí (local king) could have his hurley hooped in bronze, while others could only use copper.
 It was illegal to confiscate a hurley.

 14th century

-The Statutes of Kilkenny forbid hurling due to excessive violence, stating further that the English settlers of the Pale would be better served to practice archery and fencing in order to repel the attacks of the Gaelic Clans.
+The Statutes of Kilkenny forbade hurling due to excessive violence, stating further that the Old English settlers of the Pale would be better served to practice archery and fencing in order to repel the attacks of the Irish clans.

 15th century

-A 15th-century grave slab survives in Inishowen, County Donegal dedicated to the memory of a Scottish gallowglass warrior named Manas Mac Mhoiresdean of Iona.
-The slab displays carvings of a claymore, a caman, for playing Shinty, as opposed to Hurling and a sliotar.
+A 15th-century grave slab survives in Inishowen, County Donegal, dedicated to the memory of a Scottish gallowglass warrior named Manas Mac Mhoiresdean of Iona.
+The slab displays carvings of a claymore, a caman (for playing shinty as opposed to hurling), and a sliotar.